FeJozsi/ddg/src/main/README.md

 Start date: 2024-02-26
 The `src\main` directory houses the essential components of the project.

+## 2024-04-12 19:59:28 Completed integration of the third core function

+Completed integration of the third core function, enabling the presentation of data from the input DDG descriptive file and the results of initial analyses.
+To achieve this, created several functions in the src\main\dg_main.py module to support English communication.

 ## 2024-04-09 16:44:37 Enhancements in Event Management

 - Enhanced exception handling for improved reliability